haosulab/ManiSkill/docs/source/user_guide/tutorials/domain_randomization.md

                 part.material.set_metallic_texture(None)
                 part.material.set_roughness_texture(None)
 ```

+Similarly joints can also be modified in the same manner by iterating over each the `._objs` list property of {py:class}`mani_skill.utils.structs.ArticulationJoint` objects.

 Note that during GPU simulation most physical properties must be set in an environment during the `_load_scene` function which runs before the GPU simulation initialization.
 Once the GPU simulation is initialized, some properties are fixed and can only be changed again if the environment is reconfigured.